 Not feeling so well?
 Step outside for some fresh air and drink a lot of water.
 This often will correct a mild case of nausea when you’re on your cruise.

-The best medication and over-the-counter products to help with seasickness & motion sickness.
+Medication and over-the-counter products to help with seasickness & motion sickness.

 Dramamine or Meclizine (common name Bonine) are the most common over-the-counter medications to treat motion sickness & seasickness.
 Most cruisers prefer traditional Dramamine, but be aware that the original formula can cause drowsy side effects.
 There is now a “less-drowsy” and a non-drowsy version of Dramamine.
 The non-drowsy Dramamine is largely made of ginger root.